Site logo

 Safety gear is crucial as well.
 You’ll need a reliable harness, helmet, and boots designed for safety.
 Don’t forget about a secure vehicle for transporting horses.
 Altogether, these essentials might set you back as much as $3,000.

-Grooming and Farrier Costs
+Grooming and farrier costs

 Finally, a clean horse is a healthy horse.
 Moreover, grooming reduces the risk of accidents, increases the horse’s appeal, and can extend their life.